 A parent cannot be prosecuted for failing to ensure their child's regular school attendance during the period of the Penalty Notice provided the penalty is paid on time and in full.

-Middlesbrough Council considers regular attendance important, and Penalty Notices will usually be issued:
+Middlesbrough Council considers regular school attendance to be important, and Penalty Notices will usually be issued:

-(i) to a parent whose child is of compulsory school age and has 10 or more unauthorised absences in the current term (6 - 12 week period)
+- to a parent whose child is of compulsory school age and has 10 or more unauthorised absences in the previous seven school weeks

 To assist Middlesbrough Council in its drive to raise pupil attendance, ensuring young people achieve their full potential and raise their educational standards.